Rheingau

 Riesling cultivation

-The Rheingau is a very popular tourist region in which old monasteries and castles are magnificently embedded in the wine landscape.
-The Rheingau Riesling Route leads through picturesque wine villages over 120 kilometers.
-On the way, taverns and wine bars invite you to pause for a drop of Rheingau wine and cultural and historical sights inspire you along the way.
-Anyone who visits the striking lookout points of the Rheingau, such as the Niederwald Monument, Schloss Johannisberg, the Hallgartener Zange via Oestrich-Winkel or Bubenhäuser Höhe, will see the historical centers of viticulture extending in front of them.
+The Rheingau is a highly popular tourist destination, where historic monasteries and castles blend harmoniously into the surrounding wine landscape.
+The 120‑kilometer Rheingau Riesling Route leads through picturesque wine villages.
+Along the way, Gutsschänken and seasonal wine taverns invite visitors to enjoy Rheingau wine, while cultural and historical attractions punctuate the journey.
+Anyone who visits the region’s striking viewpoints - such as the Niederwald Monument, Schloss Johannisberg, the Hallgartener Zange above Oestrich‑Winkel, or the Bubenhäuser Höhe - will find the historic centers of Rheingau wine culture laid out before them.

-Rheingau wineries and restaurateurs offer high-quality wine culinary experiences all year round: the Gourmet and Wine festival in March, the ‘Schlemmerwochen’ (gourmet weeks) at the end of April, the Rheingau Music Festival over the summer months and the Glorious Rheingautage in November.
-The traditional wine auctions at Kloster Eberbach also offer a unique experience in stunning historical surroundings.
+Throughout the year, Rheingau estates and restaurateurs offer high-level wine and culinary experiences: the Gourmet & Wine Festival in March, the Schlemmerwochen in late April, the Rheingau Music Festival during the summer months, and the Glorious Rheingau Days in November.
+A truly unique experience is provided by the traditional wine auctions held at Kloster Eberbach.

 Overview Rheingau